eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 ### `xps_connection`

 The `xps_connection` module creates instances for TCP connections, be it a client or upstream server.
 The connection instance has handler functions which will take care of sending and receiving from the socket using the `send()` and `recv()` system calls respectively.
 A connection instance is ‘piped’ - attached using `xps_pipe` instances to an `xps_session` instance.
-These pipes allow the flow of bytes between the connection instance and the session instance.
+These `xps_pipe`s allow the flow of bytes between the connection instance and the session instance.
 The session instance will then handle the client request according to the configuration file.

 ### `xps_session`

 An `xps_sesion` instance is created in the previously mentioned `listener_connection_handler()` function at the same time a new client connection is accepted.
 The session instance is the orchestrator that handles the client requests.
 It will parse the incoming bytes from the client TCP connection using the `xps_http` module.
 Based on the parsed HTTP request, the session instance will lookup the configuration to determine whether it should serve a file or reverse proxy the request.
-On deciding, an `xps_file` instance or an `xps_upstream` instance is created and attached using _pipes_ to the session instance.
+On deciding, an `xps_file` instance or an `xps_upstream` instance is created and attached using `xps_pipe` to the session instance.
 Then the bytes flow between the _client_ and corresponding _file_ or _upstream_ through the _session_ instance.

 ### `xps_http`